-If Trump’s victory or subsequent policies as President of the United States can ever be credited to active measures by the Russian Federation, even in part, it would amount to one of the most consequential intelligence coups in history.
+If Trump’s victory or subsequent policies can ever be credited to active measures by the Russian Federation, even in part, it would amount to one of the most consequential intelligence coups in history.
 It is just as likely that the Russian campaign simply added noise to one of the noisiest campaigns in U.S. presidential history.
 It is unclear how or even whether the Russian influence campaign affected voting behavior in what was, by any account, a very unique and chaotic election (Gelman and Azari 2017).
 The Clinton campaign made its share of mistakes, and candidate Trump tapped into a deep and hitherto unexploited well of resentment in the American electorate (Sides et al 2018).
 Political context is ultimately more important than technical media for determining the effectiveness of information operations, and the fraught climate of 2016 was a perfect storm for opportunistic foreign influence.
-A slew of indictments and the final report by Special Counsel Robert S. Mueller III have revealed collusion between the Russian government and members of the Trump campaign, even as questions remain about the extent of the candidate’s personal involvement.
+A slew of indictments and the final report by Special Counsel Robert S. Mueller III document collusion between the Russian government and members of the Trump campaign, even as questions remain about the extent of the candidate’s personal involvement.

 Discussion

 The overall pattern of recent Russian intervention is largely consistent with our hypothesis that deterrence encourages capable actors to pull their punches.
-As the deterrence gradient drops off from West to East, Russia is more able to indulge in efficiency calculations when deciding how to achieve its international objectives.
-Again, geography does not determine deterrence, but it is correlated with other factors like military power, NATO membership, and the proximity of interests that determine the credibility of deterrence.
-The geographical correlation would not be present if conflict intensity were limited only by the means available it Russia or its calculations about the most efficient or effective way to conduct operations.
+As the deterrence gradient drops off from West to East, Russia is more able to indulge in efficiency calculations in pursuing its international objectives.
+Again, geography does not determine deterrence, but it is correlated with other factors like military power, NATO membership, and the proximity of interests that shape deterrence credibility.
+The geographical correlation would not be present if conflict intensity were limited only by the means available to Russia or its calculations about the most efficient or effective way to conduct operations.
 While the degree of Russian interest does vary across these cases, the case of Ukraine in particular reveals that Russia is sensitive to deterrence even when its interests are high.
 Although Ukraine is strategically more important, Russian actions there were more constrained than in Georgia.

 Differences in Russia’s behavioral portfolio also cannot be explained through capability maturation alone or the availability of more options for conflict.
 The oldest cases (Estonia and Georgia) feature very different levels of intensity between them, as do the most recent (Ukraine and United States).
-To explain these differences we must look to strastegic incentives rather than technological capabilities.
-Gray zone conflict is not so much about the utilization of an expanding toolkit as a calculated decision about what should be drawn from that toolkit.
+To explain these differences we must look to strategic incentives rather than technological capabilities.
+Gray zone conflict is not so much about the utilization of an expanding toolkit as careful decisions about what should be drawn from that toolkit.

 One possible distinguishing difference of modern gray zone problems may be considered in terms of just what sort of deterrence actors are designing around.
 Previous studies have focused on adversaries who design around immediate deterrence, or threats issued in a crisis situation; modern gray zone conflict often works to compromise general deterrence, or implicit barriers to crisis initiation (Huth and Russett 1988; Morgan 2003).
 Estonia or NATO did not issue a specific threat to Russia in 2007, but Russia had to take into account the possibility of Article V being invoked if it registered its protest too aggressively.
-The United States had not designated its electoral processes “critical infrastructure” to imply that cyber interference in them might be proscribed, but Russia still had to consider America’s power to retaliate.
+The United States had not designated its electoral processes “critical infrastructure” to imply that cyber interference against them might be proscribed, but Russia still had to consider America’s power to retaliate.
 The cyber domain, where general deterrence is unreliable and immediate deterrence works hardly at all (Nye 2017; Lindsay and Gartzke 2018; Schneider 2019), is well suited for just such subversion.